selhorn/f5-openstack-docs/docs/lbaas/lbaas-manage-bigip-clusters.rst

    For this reason, **do not** use `configuration synchronization`_ (config sync) in clusters managed by the |oslbaas|.

 For example, if you create a load balancer for a device group using config sync, the create command will succeed on the first device in the group and fail on the others.
-The failure occurs because the requested partition was created on each device in the cluster via config sync.
+The failure occurs because config sync has already created the requested partition on each device in the cluster.

 If you need to sync a BIG-IP device group, do so manually **after** making changes to Neutron LBaaS objects.